pjc0247/UniScript/README.md

 It doesn't have clear license at this moment, becuase this is very early stage of development and I'm not yet determined to sell this product or not.<br>
 So just keep below lines.

-* Non-Commercial/Commercial use is allowed.
+* Non-Commercial/Commercial use are allowed.
-* Sourcecode redistribution is not allowed.
+* Sourcecode redistribution with chainging its name is not allowed.

 However, __SlowSharp__ has its own license and you may publish code with some modifications.